Riding Lawn Mower Won't Start

 The Gas Shot Test

-To quickly find the problem we need to narrow down the search area.
-Most non starting mowers are caused by fuelling faults, and that's why we start with the gas shot test.
+To quickly find the problem, we need to narrow down the search area.
+Most nonstarting mowers are caused by fueling faults, and that’s why we start with the gas shot test.
+This test is an elimination round if you like.
+This test bypasses the fueling system, simultaneously testing the fuel system and the ignition system.

-To run this test remove the air filter, you'll need fresh gas.
-If the gas isn't fresh this test won't work.
-Fill a bottle cap full of gas and drop it in to the carburettor.
-Attempt to start your mower as normal with full choke.
+To run this test, remove the air filter; you’ll need fresh gas.
+If the gas isn’t fresh, this test won’t work.
+Fill a bottle cap full of gas and drop it into the carburetor.
+Attempt to start your mower as normal with a full choke.

 The Choke System Test

-OK, so you have identified a fuelling system fault.
-In this next step we need to be sure the choke system is working and being used correctly.
-Most riding mower owners already know this, but in my experience lots of customers have never been shown how to start their riding mower correctly.
-Check out "How to start a tractor mower".
+OK, so you have identified a fueling system fault.
+In this next step, we need to be sure the choke system is working and being used correctly.
+Most riding mower owners already know this, but in my experience, lots of customers have never been shown how to start their riding mower correctly.

 Function